akeneo/pim-api-docs/content/guides/translation-connection/step1-who-is-your-connector-for.md

 * For the selected products, a **friendly UI** allowing her to choose:
   * into which language(s) the products need to be translated.
   * the deadline.
-  * a project name to track this translation process in your online translation tool.
+  * a project name to track this translation process in her online translation tool.
 * An **friendly UI** to be able to track directly in the PIM if her products have been translated.

 ### Peter and/or Filips' needs